 Today, we have to live up to a lot of demands from both our work life and social life.
 Therefore, sleep is in short supply for many.
 However, underestimating sleep is a very bad idea!
 This is because sleep has great significance for both your body and your brain.

-When we sleep, we go through four stages, which have each their own purpose.
-Particularly, the deep sleep is important.
+When we sleep, we go through different stages, which have their own purpose.
+Particularly, deep sleep is important.
 It is during this phase that our brain is washed free of toxins.

 If we don’t get enough deep sleep toxins will accumulate in the brain.
 This means, that the brain will react slower, we have a harder time remembering things and that we generally perform worse than usual.